 There are many opportunities for parishioners of all ages to share their time and talent with the parish family, community, and larger world.
 Perhaps you will be able to answer the call to serve though one of these varied ministries.

 The Altar Society at St. Malachy is a service and social ministry open to all women of the parish.
 As a Catholic women’s organization, we are also members of the National Council of Catholic Women.
 We strive to support the spiritual welfare of its members as well as provide for the material needs of the altar, sanctuary and sacristy.
 We also act as hosts for dinners after funerals and at parish receptions.
 Our meetings are typically held on the 4th Wednesday of each month at the Church.
-Our schedule for the upcoming year is:
+Please watch our church calendar on the home page of this site for meeting dates.

 If you have any comments or questions, please contact one of the officers: